 If statistics mean anything, then no juice can hold a candle to the apple juice in the eyes of the American public (22).
 Orange, strawberry, grape, and pineapple juices follow in that order.
 While fruit juices may be healthy and tasty except for some modest levels of Vitamin C lost in juicing, some reports suggest that drinking 100% fruit juice causes weight gain, while whole fruit consumption leads to weight loss (8).

 The reason may be intuitive.
-You can quickly drink up ten oranges in a glass when three actual fruits may be more filling than you can handle.
+You can quickly drink up to ten oranges in a glass when three actual fruits may be more filling than you can handle.

 Condiments And Other Additives

 With condiments like extra virgin olive, coconut oil, or mayonnaise, adding weight should be a breeze.
 Both olive oil and coconut oil is very high in calories, containing 120 calories per tablespoon.
-Their high calorie content makes them among the best foods to eat to help gain weight.
+Their high-calorie content makes them among the best foods to eat to help gain weight.

 Yanking yourself back in shape has never been so easy with our game-changing fitness app!
 Start transforming your life with BetterMe!